Cape Town Highlanders: Customs

 Two types of headgear, the khaki Balmoral bonnet and the Glengarry, which is blue with red-and-white dicing.
 The Balmoral is worn during daytime as a general working headdress, regardless of the order of dress being worn or whether the wearer is in barracks or in the field, although in the latter case it is sometimes replaced by a bush-hat or helmet.

 The glengarry is worn for walking out; on ceremonial, mess and social occasions; and after Retreat has been sounded at 18h00.

-Officers carry an ash-plant walking stick on all occasions except mess and other formal functions; or when armed with a claymore or rifle.
+Officers carry an ash wood walking stick, called a Cane's Ash, on all occasions except mess and other formal functions; or when armed with a claymore or rifle.

 Non-commissioned officers are entitled to carry a "swagger stick" as a mark of their important status in the regiment.

 No officer or NCO may eat before his men have eaten.